koenderks/jfa/README.md

 ## Statistical tables

-There are several informative tables available that contain statistical sample sizes, upper limits, and Bayes factors.
+Below you can find several informative tables that contain statistical sample sizes, upper limits, and Bayes factors.
 These tables are generated using the available functions in the `jfa` package.